fherb2/karlincam_projects/README.md

 The project is not yet pushed to Github.
 But, comes in the next time.

-Additional, I said it, the sound is saved 24/7 into opus files.
+I said it, the sound is saved 24/7 into opus files.
 But this would be the next project:

 ## Mass analysis of audio files withe the birdnet neural network